 3. lifestyle, behavioral, supportive, educational and stress counseling.

-TOEFL: Test of English as a Foreign Language, administered by the Educational Testing Service.
+Renewal Date means the last day on which the license is in effect.

-TOEIC: Test of English for International Communication, administered by the Educational Testing Service.
+Reviving a License means the restoration of a license that has lapsed.

-TSE: Test of Spoken English, administered by the Educational Testing Service.
+TOEFL means Test of English as a Foreign Language, administered by the Educational Testing Service.

 (3) Submission of Papers.
 The Committee's official mailing address is: Board of Registration in Medicine, Committee on Acupuncture, 200 Harvard Mill Square, Suite 330, Wakefield, MA 01880.
 Persons wishing to file papers with the Committee may mail them or hand deliver them to the above address, unless the Committee orders otherwise.

 (4) Standing Orders.
 The Committee may issue standing orders consistent with 243 CMR 5.00 and 801 CMR 1.00: Standard Adjudicatory Rules of Practice and Procedure.

 (5) Change of Address.
-Whenever a licensee changes his/her mailing, home or principal business address, he/she shall notify the Committee of his/her new address, on the form the Committee prescribes, within 30 days of such change.
+Whenever a licensee changes his or her mailing, home or principal business address, he or she shall notify the Committee of his or her new address, on the form the Committee prescribes, within 30 days of such change.

 (6) Notice of Appearance.
 A notice of appearance on behalf of a Respondent shall be deemed an agreement between the Respondent and the person appearing on the Respondent’s behalf that such person shall accept service of any document on behalf of the Respondent.